-When women and non-binary filmmakers are better represented behind the scenes, they’re better reflected on the screen.
+When women and gender expansive folks are better represented behind the scenes, they’re better reflected on the screen.
 That’s why Reel Stories is training the next generation of empowered filmmakers.
 Through collaborative, hands-on programs, we’re creating a pipeline of filmmakers with the skills they need to enter the film and media industry, and the confidence they need to succeed.

 Camp Reel Stories